 At its core, the operating plan is all about goals.
 Goals are “the future outcomes (results) that individuals, groups, and organization desire and strive to achieve.”
 Goals can take a wide variety of forms; they can be “implicit or explicit, vaguely or clearly defined, and self-imposed or externally imposed.
 Whatever their form, they serve to structure employee time and effort.”

-The operating plan answers What to do today through goals to be accomplished in the next 12 months.
-This is very different from the strategic plan, which addresses where to go tomorrow in the longer term.
-This is not an earth-shattering concept according to Goodstein, Nolan, and Pfeiffer, “Strategic planning, in and of itself, is an academic pursuit, of little direct use to any organization.
+The operating plan answers “what to do today” through goals to be accomplished in the next 12 months.
+This is very different from the strategic plan, which addresses “where to go tomorrow” in the longer term.
+This is not an earth-shattering concept according to Goodstein, Nolan, and Pfeiffer: “Strategic planning, in and of itself, is an academic pursuit, of little direct use to any organization.
 The payoff of strategic planning is in its application, in the execution and implementation.”

-Call it what you will, be it a tactical plan, implementation plan, or operating plan, execution matters a lot.
+Call it what you will –be it a tactical plan, implementation plan, or operating plan –execution matters a lot.
 “No worthwhile strategy can be planned without taking into account the organization’s ability to execute it,” say Larry Bossidy and Ram Charan.
 That said, you won’t find a lot of ink spent on operating plans in most books on planning.
 For example, in Michael Worth’s quite thorough text on nonprofit management, the operating plan merits just one lonely paragraph in a nearly 400-page book that largely focuses on the role of the executive director:

 This will include identifying specific tasks to be completed, establishing a timeline for their completion, assigning responsibility for each task, identifying the resources that will be needed – human and financial, determining the right organizational structure, identifying what information systems will be required, defining measures by which the competition or success will be determined, and other operational details.